processone/docs.ejabberd.im/content/admin/databases/mysql.md

 mysql.server start
 ~~~

-To connect to your local MySQL sercer using `mysql` command-line,
+To connect to your local MySQL server using `mysql` command-line,
 assuming you kept the default set up, use:

 ~~~ bash